vutran1710/PyrateLimiter/README.md

         return bucket
 ```

-#### Having more than 1(single) buckets using names like bucket-ids
+#### Creating buckets dynamically

-If more than one buckets is needed, the bucket-routing logic should go to BucketFactory `get(..)` method.
+If more than one bucket is needed, the bucket-routing logic should go to BucketFactory `get(..)` method.

-When creating buckets on the fly, it is needed to schedule leak for each newly created buckets.
+When creating buckets dynamically, it is needed to schedule leak for each newly created buckets.

 To support this, BucketFactory comes with a predefined method call `self.create(..)`.
 It is meant to create the bucket and schedule that bucket for leaking using the Factory's clock

 ```python
 def create(